 Have you been pondering taking admission to top Universities with an MA in foreign languages?

 But you don’t know how to get admission?

 Let’s explore in detail.

 1. Eligibility Criteria

-The minimum requirement is candidates should have finished their graduation of a three years Undergraduate’s degree (10+2+3) from a recognized educational institution.
+The minimum requirement is that candidates should have finished their graduation with three-year undergraduate degree (10+2+3) from a recognized educational institution.